omoz4real/ionic4wordpress/README.md

 Clone the project and change your directory to the project directory

-$ git clone https://github.com/omoz4real/ionic4wordpress.git && cd ionicwordpress
+$ git clone https://github.com/omoz4real/ionic4wordpress.git && cd ionic4wordpress

 Open posts.service.ts and change the baseURL to your wordpress website URL